rds1983/AssetManagementBase/README.md

     }
   ```

- 2. Calling static method AssetManager.SetAssetManager.
+ 2. Call a static method AssetManager.SetAssetManager.
 I.e.
   ```c#
     AssetManager.SetAssetLoader(new UserProfileLoader());
   ```

-Now let's say that we store user profiles as xml files that look like following:
+Now let's provide example code for the above UserProfileLoader.
+Let's say that we store user profiles as xml files that look like following:
 ```xml
     <?xml version="1.0" encoding="utf-8" ?>
     <UserProfile>